salesforce-marketingcloud/JB4A-SDK-iOS/index.md

 * MOBILESDK-417 - Add boolean in [configureSDK()]({{ site.baseurl }}/sdk-implementation/implement-sdk.html) to turn on Beacon ranging (if you are part of the Beacon Beta Test).
 * MOBILESDK-481 - Attribute names that conflict with Contact record attribute names will be rejected.
 Check returned boolean if attribute is accepted.
 * MOBILESDK-496 - Add PI convenience methods ***link to details
-* MOBILESDK-509 - Reject subscriberKey, tags, attributes that are null.
+* MOBILESDK-509 - Reject subscriberKey, Tags and attributes that are null.
 Trim leading and trailing blanks before sending.
+Blank subscriberKey and Tags will also be rejected.
                   Check returned boolean to determine if the values were accepted.
 * MOBILESDK-550 - Fix open and open from push analytics.
 * MOBILESDK-580 - Implement [getSDKState()]({{ site.baseurl }}/trouble/ios-debugging.html) method to return a JSON with key SDK values for debugging purposes.